LIFE ON CAMPUS

 Are there freshmen specific residence halls?

-Legacy Park apartments, Dudley suites and Aswell suites are designated as freshmen only housing.
+Legacy Park apartments, Potts suites and Robinson suites are designated as freshmen only housing.
 Therefore, students may only reside in these units during their freshmen year.
 There are not specific freshmen residence halls.
-However, we reserve the lower floors of our housing for freshmen before returning students make their reservations.
-Graham hall houses our freshmen and sophomore College of Engineering and Science majors who have at least a 26 on their Math ACT score.

 How can I get out of my lease once I have checked into my apartment?

-In order to get out of your lease, you must complete a lease release application, which can be picked up from the Residential Life office.
+In order to get out of your lease, you must complete a lease release application, which can be found by accessing your StarRez housing portal (where you applied for and booked your room).
 The committee reviewing the lease release applications usually meets on Mondays.
 The decision of the committee will be emailed to the student along with directions on how to check out if the lease release was approved or how to appeal the decision further if the lease release was denied.
 A lease release MUST be approved before a student can apply to live off-campus.

 How do you match roommates if I do not request one?